-This program enables parents of a dependent undergraduate student (usually 24 year olds and up are considered to be independent) to borrow in order to finance their child's education.
-Payments will begin within 45-60 days after the loan is fully disbursed.
+This program enables parents of a dependent undergraduate student (24 year olds and up are considered to be independent) to borrow in order to finance their child's education.
+By default, payments are required 60 days after the loan is fully disbursed.
+However, a parent may request deferment during the course of the application.
 The Parent Plus Loan is limited to parents who do not have an adverse credit history.
-If the parent is denied a Federal Parent Plus Loan, a dependent student may receive up to \$4,000 in additional unsubsidized loans for the academic year.
-Parents may apply at www.studentloans.gov and also need to fill out a Parent Plus Loan Request Form if approved.
+If the parent is denied the Plus Loan, they will still be given several options on how to proceed, including an additional student loan being awarded to the student.
+Parents may apply at www.studentaid. gov.